-Employees can access their FSA funds by using their MyBenny debit card to pay for eligible expenses right away or by submitting the Flexible Spending Account (FSA) Reimbursement Claim Form (Health and Dependent Care) to Meritain.
+Employees can access their FSA funds by using their MyBenny debit card to pay for eligible expenses right away or by submitting either the Flexible Spending Account (FSA) Reimbursement Claim Form (Health) or the Flexible Spending Account (FSA) Reimbursement Claim Form (Dependent Care) (as appropriate) to Meritain.

 Claims can be faxed to 888.837.3725 or mailed to: Meritain Health, PO Box 30111, Lansing MI 48909.